-Paint one coat of paint on cabinet & trim pieces.
+Step 5.
+Paint one coat of paint on the cabinet & trim pieces.

-Before you attach the trim, it’s important to get a coat of paint on the both edges of the trim, the front and the entire cabinet.
-It would be really hard to get the paint brush down in between the trim pieces if you didn’t do before installing.
+Before you attach the trim, it’s important to get a coat of paint on both edges of the trim, the front, and the entire cabinet.
+It would be really hard to get the paintbrush down in between the trim pieces if you didn’t do it before installing.

-Attach trim pieces to the front of doors.
+Step 6.
+Attach trim pieces to the front of the doors.

-After everything has been painted once and is nice and dry, you can the fun trim added to the front.
-This is where it really started something together and looking like the boho style cabinet that I had imagined.
+After everything has been painted once and is nice and dry, you can add fun trim to the front.
+This is where it started something together and looked like the boho cabinet that I had imagined.

 I used this small craft paint brush for touch up and to get any pieces of trim that got messed up from sanding/wood filler.

-We measured 2 1/2 inches in from the corners and drilled holes for the legs.
-Since we are working with particle board on the bottom surface, we were really careful to slowly work our way up to a larger pilot hole for the legs and then we added wood glue to the end of the screen before installing (for some extra support).
+We measured 2 1/2 inches from the corners and drilled pilot holes for the legs.
+Since we are working with particle board on the bottom surface of the cabinet, we were really careful to slowly work our way up to a larger pilot hole for the legs.
+Then we added wood glue to the end of the screw before installing (for some extra support).

 Here she is in all of her glory.

-I’m SO glad that I decided to add in the contact paper, rather than paint the back.
+I’m SO glad I decided to add the contact paper rather than paint the back.
 I think it adds so much extra character.

 Next time you see a cheap piece of laminate at the thrift store…. don’t pass it by.
-Here’s proof that with a little bit of love, you can totally turn that cheap laminate furniture into something with character and charm that fits right in with your home decor style.
+Here’s proof that with a little bit of love, you can totally do a DIY laminate cabinet makeover and turn it into something with character and charm that fits right in with your home decor style.